Are you thinking about building or buying a bike for winter road riding?

 The premium option: a dedicated, purpose-built bike

-The platonic ideal of a winter road bike is one built from the ground up with poor-weather riding in mind.
+The ideal image of a winter road bike is one built from the ground up with poor-weather riding in mind.

 For many years, the archetypal winter bike was a cheap aluminium-framed road bike with a low- to mid-range groupset, skinny tyres, rim brakes and full-length mudguards – something like the Ribble 7005 Winter or the Dolan Preffisio.